Ghana Financial Comparison Portal

 Monetary Policy Rate

-The Monetary Policy Rate (MPR) is holding steady at 23.0%.
-The Bank of Ghana's consistent policy ensures a stable economic environment.
-This stability is crucial for both consumer confidence and banking operations.
-It signals predictable financial conditions for the foreseeable future.
+The Monetary Policy Rate (MPR) has held firm at 23.0%.
+The Bank of Ghana's unwavering stance provides a stable macroeconomic foundation.
+This stability is vital for fostering investor confidence.
+It ensures predictable financial markets for all stakeholders in the Ghanaian economy.

 Ghana's lending rates have shown a significant decline.
 The Ghana Reference Rate dropped 33% from January 2025 (29.72%) to August 2025 (19.67%).
 It further declined to 15.90% by December 2025.
 This reflects the Bank of Ghana's monetary policy tightening cycle.
 The Monetary Policy Rate was reduced by 300 basis points in July 2025 to 25%.